near/threshold-signatures/README.md

   (Benchmarks to be added soon).

 * **🚨 Important 🚨:** Our DKG/Resharing protocol is the same for ECDSA, EdDSA
-  and CKD except the underlying elliptic curve instantiation.
+  and CKD but differs depending on the underlying elliptic curve instantiation.
   Internally, this DKG makes use of a reliable broadcast channel implemented for asynchronous peer-to-peer communication.
-Due to a fundamental impossibility theorem for asynchronous broadcast channel, our DKG/Resharing protocol can only tolerate
-  $\frac{n}{3}$ malicious parties where $n$ is the total number of parties.
+Due to a fundamental impossibility theorem for asynchronous broadcast channel, our DKG/Resharing protocol can only tolerate $\frac{n}{3}$ malicious parties where $n$ is the total number of parties.

-* All our public functions that assume network interactions, such as `keygen`, `reshare`, `sign`, `ckd`, may hang indefinitely if network issues occur, for example if a message necessary to continue running the protocol is never received.
-Therefore, the caller **MUST** handle these issues on their side, for example by implementing timeouts or similar techniques to prevent functions from running forever.
+* All our public functions that involve network interactions, such as `keygen`, `reshare`, `sign`, and `ckd`, are designed to wait indefinitely for the expected messages.
+For instance, if a message needed to proceed is never received, the function will enter an infinite wait loop.
+This behavior is intentional, allowing the caller to determine how long to wait in each situation.
+Consequently, **the caller is responsible** for managing potential issues, such as implementing timeouts or other mechanisms to prevent functions from running indefinitely.

 ## Build and Test